britsman/PostmortemForge/README.md

 which is the code to gate a pipeline on.
 The sample commands above all exit 1 because the sample incident has both events and links.

+## Limitations

+- Clock models are declared, not inferred.
+The tool applies the offset and skew you provide; it does not estimate them from the data.
+A wrong offset produces a confidently wrong timeline.
+- Correlation is proximity within a window, not proof of causation.
+A link means two events fell close in aligned time, and the draft says exactly that ("was followed 61 s later", "was associated with").
+It does not claim one caused the other.